ADD CONDITION

 Patients should stop using the product and consult a doctor if:

-• Condition worsens or symptoms persist for more than 7 days.
+• Symptoms worsen or persist for more than 7 days.

 Drug Interactions